alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 It's starting to get hot.
 I leave each aid station with 2 cups of water - one to pour over my head, and one to splash on my face and body.

-A quick body scan at mile 16 shows no signs of cramping or tightness.
+A quick body scan at mile 16 shows no major signs of cramping or tightness.
 Body feels solid and energized.
 I make the decision to drop the group.
 It's go-time.

 ...